shdudwns/DarkSystem/README.md

 # Notes:
 - DarkSystem's language is currently Turkish, but You can choose it from pocketmine.yml (Support +30 Languages)
-- A lots of plugins are not  compatible with DarkSystem, Because DarkSystem uses different NBT System, ex.
+- Some plugins are not compatible with DarkSystem, Because DarkSystem uses different NBT System, ex.
 CompoundTag -> Compound.
 - DarkSystem is not stable now.
 Will be in future
+- /op command renamed to /operator and you can enable/disable in **pocketmine_advanced.yml**.

 # License:
 ```